justinvos/wavereader/jsdoc.md

 -   `title` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the name of the podcast
 -   `date` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the date of this version of the feed being published, formatted in the form of ISO 8601
 -   `description` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the channel's description of the podcast
--   `image` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** he URL of the podcast's image, which will also be used as the default for any missing episode images
+-   `image` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the URL of the podcast's image, which will also be used as the default for any missing episode images
 -   `episodes` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** a list of Episode objects contained in this podcast

 ## Episode